YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Zero shot generalization of a ConvCNP trained on CelebA and evaluated on Ellen's selfie.
 We also show a baseline bilinear interpolator.
 ```

-From {numref}`ConvCNP_img_zeroshot_text` we see that the model is able to generalise reasonably well to real world data in a zero shot fashion.
+From {numref}`ConvCNP_img_zeroshot_text` we see that the model trained on single faces is able to generalise reasonably well to real world data in a zero shot fashion.
+One possible application of the ConvCNP is increasing the resolution of an image.
-Although the previous results look nice, the use-cases are not immediately obvious, as it is not very to have missing pixels.
-One possible application is increasing the resolution of an image.
 This can be achieved by querying positions "in between" pixels.

 ```{figure} ../images/ConvCNP_superes_baseline.png